pascuas/project3-backend/planning/readme.md

 # Best Timer Ever ⏱️
 ## Description
 Ever been in a meeting where you just want to tell the speaker -- we get the point!
 Well, here is a  multi-purpose timer to keep one right on time and reaching their talking points in adequate time.
-Our responsive web application incorporates a form to let a user add talking points, notes, and the time allotted to that point.
-Once the user has included all their talking points, the application will calculate the total amount of time.
-The user can then start a timer, which displays the talking point the user should be at.
+Our responsive web application helps out presenters by displaying an outline of their presentation and providing a timer to keep them on track.
+This app can be used by keynote speakers, instructors, radio show hosts, and/or anyone that needs to present information in a timely manner.
+It incorporates a form to let a user add his presentation.
+In the form, the presenter can add sections with talking points and the time allotted to that section.
+Once the user has included all their sections, the application will calculate the total amount of time.
+The user can then start a timer, which then will display the section the presenter should be at during that time.
 ### Project Links
 - Back end git
 - Front end git